 Whether you’re a couple looking for some quality time together or a family wanting to make the most of the Christmas school holidays, there are plenty of resorts to choose from in Fuerteventura.
 Although it’s the second largest of the Canary Islands, it’s one of the least developed compared to its neighbouring islands, such as Tenerife.
 The town of Corralejo offers golden, sandy beaches and plenty of traditional restaurants and tapas bars, as well as a livelier strip of bars if you’re looking for some great nightlife.
 Although there are plenty of hotels in Fuerteventura that offer all-inclusive packages, many people prefer to rent their own villa or apartment over the festive season, so that it’s easier to do your own thing on Christmas day.
 This way, you can even cook your own Christmas dinner if you wish, whilst enjoying the warmer weather.
-Flights to Fuerteventura are available from most UK airports, and start at just £130 over the festive period.
-Two bedroom apartments start at around £50 per night, so it’s a great option if you’re looking for some low-cost sunshine this Christmas.

 It’s no secret that Europe is home to some of the most picturesque places in the world at Christmas, and Austria is one of the most beautiful countries of them all.
 From the snow-capped mountains and pretty ski resorts, to the charming markets in many cities throughout the country, if you’re thinking about spending Christmas abroad this year, you’ll definitely still feel festive here.

 Christmas in Austria is quite traditional.
 Locals tend to decorate their homes with elaborate wreaths on doorways, nativity scenes, and huge Christmas trees with sparkling decorations.
 The city of Salzburg would be perfect if you’re looking for a mini-break, with plenty of Christmas activities on offer.
 From classical music concerts and traditional carols, to plenty of fantastic present shopping opportunities where you can pick up locally handmade gifts and baked goods.
 Historically, Christmas trees aren’t decorated in Austria until Christmas Eve, where they are then usually lit with real candles.When it comes to accommodation in Austria, staying in a hotel and booking a restaurant for Christmas Day tends to be the most popular option.
 The Christmas menu in Austria is usually goose or ham followed by chocolate mousse, which is great washed down with plenty of Glühwein (mulled wine).
-Four-star hotels in Salzburg start at around £80 per night over Christmas, and it’s just a two-hour flight from the UK.

 If you do end up spending Christmas abroad this year, it’s important to make sure you have comprehensive travel insurance to cover you in case the unexpected happens.
 If you’re planning on doing any snow sports whilst on holiday, Asda Money’s annual multi-trip cover already includes Winter Sports Insurance, or you can add it onto our other policies for a little extra cover.